YanYablonovskiy/lean4-RH-hack/README.md

 This is the repository for **Lean 4**.
 Specifically , if there is a way to hack RH into it, the term from Mathlib, to pass Nanoda (thats the primary target , it should reveal the others somewhat) , this repo aims to do everything possible to find it, obfuscate and make it as realistic as possible, and post it under a pseudonym.
 In order to white-hat "soundness pen test" Lean 4 and community processes.

+As such, this is just a dummy clone to observe and sync with, and study.
+If you read this..well..thats hilarious.

 # About

 - [Quickstart](https://lean-lang.org/install/)